Here’s what to do when the warmth of the sun returns to Rio de Janeiro’s famous beaches.

 by Alexandra Jackson

-Let’s just say it: Brazil may move to the rhythms of Samba and Bossa Nova, but the country’ soul is fueled by good old rice and beans.
+Let’s just say it: Brazil may move to the rhythms of Samba and Bossa Nova, but the country’s soul is fueled by good old rice and beans.
 They are a daily staple, especially when the weekend rolls around and family and friends are ready to relax.

 Honestly, the variations on this quick and easy recipe are endless.
-In fact, this can be your starting point to becoming a full-fledged feijoada Master.
+In fact, this recipe can be your starting point to becoming a full-fledged feijoada Master.

 The best ones prepare for the weekend by clearing out the refrigerator and throwing it into the pot.
+Or so the story goes.

 Want to take the authentic route?
 Buy your beans in bags not cans, then rise and soak them in cold water overnight.
 Then rise again, and slowly cook them in a water-filled pan on the stove top until tender.